devdatalab/covid/README.md

 # Covid-19 Data Resources

-This repository aims to provide a backbone of high geographic resolution administrative data to support analysis of the COVID-19 pandemic in India.
+This repository aims to provide a backbone of high geographic resolution administrative data to support analysis of and the policy response to the COVID-19 pandemic in India.

 The current version includes estimates of hospital and clinic doctor